 Our team hanging out with the personas cardboard cutouts and the card game we've created to share the insights.

 One of the most powerful modalities for learning that emerged during our pilot workshops was ‘learning by doing’.
 So the user research team hosted workshops with product teams and helped them to use personas in a way that was relevant to their specific areas.

 What was the impact?

-Since our teams are so autonomous, we realised right from the start that the personas would be relevant to them all in different ways and at different stages of their work.
+Since our teams are so autonomous, we realised right from the start that the personas would be relevant to all of them in different ways and at different stages of their work.
 For that reason, no one was mandated to use personas.
-Yet, as a reliable, durable and carefully designed information artifact, we’ve seen many teams beyond the product organization adopt them into their work and vocabulary over time – including those across Marketing, Content and Brand.
+Yet, as a reliable, durable, and carefully designed information artefact, we’ve seen many teams beyond the product organisation adopt them into their work and vocabulary over time – including those across Marketing, Content, and Brand.

 Crucially, the personas are slowly becoming a part of our internal vocabulary – a means of helping teams to select and identify which ways of listening are being affected.
-We can’t optimise a feature for all 200 million of our listeners.
+We can’t optimise a feature for every single one of our listeners.
 So today, it’s common to see teams having their product roadmaps centred around specific personas instead.

 A long process, with long-lasting results

 Sometimes, in order to move fast, you have to move slow.
 Foundational research initiatives, like the development of personas, take time and are resource-intensive.
 Yet the learnings benefit us long into the future.
 And here are just a few of them: